Fair Isle Knitting – What It Is, History, & Stranded Knitting Tutorial

 What Is A Fair Isle Pattern?

-It’s created using two contrasting colors of yarn.
+It’s created using two yarns, usually contrasting colors in a complicated or simple pattern.
 This balances the background and foreground colors.
 There is usually a dominant color.
-It makes a detailed picture with one light and one dark – color dominance is an important aspect of well balanced motif designs.
+It makes a detailed picture with one light color and one dark color – color dominance is an important aspect of well balanced motif designs.

 Traditional Fair Isle patterns are composed of five colors.

-Traditional fair isle knitting has more detail than other knitting techniques because it doesn’t obscure stitches.
+Also, traditional fair isle knitting has more detail than other knitting techniques because it doesn’t obscure stitches.
 The pattern is viewed from all angles.

 I have a goal to create a stunning design by Marie Wallin called Yell that is part of her “Shetland” collection of patterns.